 I have a secret to share.

 However, we couldn’t decide if we wanted to make a table or buy one.
-Since this was the last design element of our master bedroom, I couldn’t wait for the decision and I slapped a small table in between the chairs.
+Since this was the last design element of our primary bedroom, I couldn’t wait for the decision and I slapped a small table in between the chairs.

 This ‘table’ was left here when we purchased our over 100 year old house (along with a ton of other